TMJ Self Massage: What the Guides Don’t Tell You

 Most jaw pain isn’t caused by a single tight muscle waiting to be released.
 More often, the jaw is already guarded.
 It’s holding on because it doesn’t yet feel safe enough to let go.

-If your approach feels forceful or corrective, the nervous system may interpret that as another reason to brace — and the jaw braces harder in response.
+If your approach feels mechanical, forceful or corrective, the nervous system may interpret that as another reason to brace — and the jaw tenses more in response.

-It is better to approach as you would an injured animal.
+My suggestion is to approach as you would an injured animal.
 If something approaches an already sensitive system quickly or forcefully, the question being asked at a nervous system level is: Is this a threat?
 If the answer is yes, the response is more tension, more guarding, more sensitivity.

 This is why “working into it” or pushing through discomfort so often leads to flare-ups.
 The jaw isn’t stubborn — it’s protective.
 Research on massage and TMJ pain consistently supports this — gentler approaches produce better outcomes.